pkese/FsChat/README.md

 > Figure out how to [checkout the code](https://github.com/pkese/FsChat) and `#load "src/FsChat/FsChat.Chat.fsx"` into the notebook context.
-> Currently the FsChat from Nuget gets registered as default FsChat library and Chat class.
+> Currently FsChat (the one from Nuget) gets registered as default FsChat library and Chat class.

 # TODO